By: Justin Nelson; TigerText Chief Sales Officer

 Ever have one of those days when you open your email, and the number of unread emails is so large that you start hyperventilating and you look around for an open window to jump out of?

-Financial, government and healthcare related businesses have specific legal compliance requirements for data security, and many other businesses in other fields also have legal data security requirements.
-The most common are the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and and Sarbanes–Oxley Act (SOX) of 2002.
+Financial, government, and healthcare-related businesses have specific legal compliance requirements for data security, and many other businesses in other fields also have legal data security requirements.
+The most common are the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Sarbanes–Oxley Act (SOX) of 2002.